adamjansch/Proteusific/README.md

 ## Contributing

+We are happy to accept coding contributions to Proteusific.

 If you would like to contribute to Proteusific, fork the project, make your changes, and submit a pull request back to this main repository.
 Please work from the ***develop*** branch.

+### Branch Naming

+When naming branches in your fork please follow this structure: `<github username>/<id>`, using your own IDing system for `<id>`.

+As as example, I track the project in Trello so I use a Trello card's ID.
+Thus, I would name a branch like `adamjansch/20` (for Trello card ID 20).

+## License

-Proteusific is an open source project, made available under the MIT license (see below).
+Proteusific is an open source project, made available under the MIT license  - see the [LICENSE.md](LICENSE.md) file for details.

 It would be appreciated if any fixes/improvements made to the code are applied via pull request back to the original repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Authors